Toshiba: HD DVD

 Toshiba had played a critical role in the development and proliferation of DVD.
 On 19 February 2008, Toshiba announced that it would be discontinuing its HD DVD storage format, the successor of DVD, following defeat in a format war against Blu-ray.
 The HD DVD format had failed after most of the major US film studios backed the Blu-ray format, which was developed by Sony, Panasonic, Philips and Pioneer Corporation.
 Conceding the abandonment of HD DVD, Toshiba's president, Atsutoshi Nishida said "We concluded that a swift decision would be best [and] if we had continued, that would have created problems for consumers, and we simply had no chance to win".

 Toshiba continued to supply retailers with machines until the end of March 2008, and continued to provide technical support to the estimated one million people worldwide who owned HD DVD players and recorders.
 Toshiba announced a new line of stand-alone Blu-ray players as well as drives for PCs and laptops, and subsequently joined the BDA, the industry body which oversees the development of the Blu-ray format.

-REGZA

-REGZA (Real Expression Guaranteed by amaZing Architecture) is a unified television brand owned and manufactured by Toshiba.
-In 2010 REGZA name disappeared from the North American market, and from March 2015 new TVs carrying the Toshiba name are designed and produced by Compal Electronics, a Taiwanese company, to which Toshiba has licensed its name.
-REGZA is also used in Android-based smartphones that were developed by Fujitsu Toshiba Mobile Communications.
+Televisions

+In 2006 to consolidate its flat-panel TVs under an unified brand, Toshiba launched Regza.

+REGZA (Real Expression Guaranteed by amaZing Architecture) is a unified television brand created by Toshiba and now owned (since 2017) by Chinese company Hisense.
+It was made official in February 2006 to serve as the umbrella name for Toshiba's flat-panel TVs worldwide, mostly liquid-crystal display (LCD) but briefly around 2006-2007 also some plasma display (PDP) models.
+The sub-brand strategy was also made to mirror the competitors' Aquos and Bravia names and Toshiba had previously only used the sub-brand Face in Japan but not globally.

+As of 2026, Toshiba REGZA televisions are designed and engineered by TVS REGZA Corporation (a subsidiary of Hisense) based in Kawasaki, Kanagawa for the Japanese market.
+In the North American market (where the REGZA name disappeared around 2010) Toshiba TVs are made and designed by Hisense often rebranded.
+In the European market (where too the REGZA brand is no longer marketed), Toshiba TVs are budget sets made by Turkish white-label manufacturer Vestel.